LehuaRyon/coffee_tasting_journal/notes.md

         - what renders data to user, everything that the user sees
         - text and styling
         - view for every CRUD action
+        - separate views according to model being handled
+        - combination of ERB & HTML
+        - ERB tag: <% %> interpolate ruby code but user not meant to see
+        - ERB tag: <%= %> interpolate ruby code that user can see
     Controller:
         - middle man between model and view
             - view and model should never directly communicate